diatomicDisaster/neo/README.md

 markersize = 5 log(\[M/M<sub>🜨</sub>\]<sup>1/5</sup>)

 Which is appropriate for bodies with mass on the order of those found in the solar system (approx. 0.001 M<sub>🜨</sub> - 100,000 M<sub>🜨</sub>).
-A future implementation is planned to adjust this equation dynamically depending on the range of masses specified in the input file.
 To adjust it manually, go to the `calc_rad()` function of the `Body` class in `readinput.py`, broadly the prefactor in front of the log controls the absolute size of the markers while the order of the root controls the apparent difference in size between the smallest and largest objects.